nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User adds a task
-2. TaskManager adds the task
+2. TaskManager adds the task<br>
 Use case ends.

 **Extensions**

 1a.
 The format of the input is wrong

-> TaskManager shows an error and prompts the user again reiterating the correct command format
+> 1a1.
+TaskManager shows an error and prompts the user again reiterating the correct command format
 > Use Case resumes at step 1.

 1b.
 The task limit has been reached

-> TaskManager shows an error and prompts the user to delete a task.
+> 1b1.
+TaskManager displays an error and prompts the user to delete a task
 > Use Case ends.

 <br>